simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

 ..
 There are two configurations in omnetpp.ini.
 In both of them, host1 sends UDP packets to host2.

 In the simulation, host1 sends 1000-Byte UDP packets to host2, with a mean arrival time of 100ms, and X ms jitter.
-There are two configurations in omnetpp.ini, ``NoCuttrough`` and ``Cuttrough`` (only differring in the use of cuttrough switching).
+There are two configurations in omnetpp.ini, ``StoreAndForward`` and ``Cutthrough`` (only differing in the use of cut-through switching).

 **TODO** NoCuttrough -> StoreAndForward; - in config name (try)